Anon-Planet/thgtoa/guide.md

 **Use this method for all the next steps within the host OS unless instructed otherwise.**

-# Appendix H: Windows Cleaning Tools
+# Appendix H: Windows Cleaning Tools:

 In this guide we will recommend two-third native tools and two third-party tools: